Morphux/Documentation/Infrastructure.md

 	- Compilation time of the package
 	- Installed size of the package
 	- Files installed by the package
-- Once that's done, the package will be compressed and encrypted, and moved to a ftp server.
+- Once done, the package will be compressed, encrypted and moved to a ftp server.